wowczarek/pbnet/README.md

 ### Building and installing PBNET

-Download the source on a Linux host, type "make".
-This will build the host daemon, host/pbnet, compile the assembly files and include into pb2000/pbnet.src.pas to make pb2000/pbnet.pas.
+1. Download the source on a Linux host, type `make`.
+This will build the host daemon, host/pbnet, compile the assembly files, include inline code and build all sources into `./pb2000/build`.

-**A proper installation procedure to follow once this is made into a unit, etc.**
+2. Copy files from `./pb2000/build` onto the PB-2000 however you like.
+There is a script included `pb2000/sendfile.sh` which cleans up Pascal sources and sends files to a serial device with optional speed limit in Bps (bytes per second), which translates to a per-byte delay.
+With an MD-100 or FA-7, you shouldn't need a speed limit or delay, but if you get  `Read Fault` while loading the file using MENU -> load -> rs232c, slow it down.
+3. Go into CAL mode, type `do build.bat`.
+This will build the `PBNET.DLE` library, `PBNET.UNI` unit file and the `net.exe` tool. ***Warning:** `build.bat` cleans up the sources after the build, including removing itself.*
+4. To compile anything against PBNET, both `PBNET.UNI` and `PBNET.DLE` are required, but once compiled, `PBNET.UNI` can be deleted.

+***Note on filename case:** Like most humans, I prefer lower case.
+Although the `do` and `run` commands are not case sensitive, compiling and linking requires the unit files and library files to be ALL CAPS.
+This is why the libraries are all uppercase, but extra tools like `net.exe` are lowercase.*

 ### Configuring PBNET